Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: System Description

 We first introduce the conventional centralized mixture-of-expert \cite{shazeer2017outrageously}.
 As shown in the left part of Fig. \ref{fig:overall_system_setup}, a classic MoE consists of a feature extractor $F(\cdot)$ for latent embedding, a gating network $G(\cdot)$ for expert selection, a set of $n$ experts $H_i(\cdot)$ for task specialization, and an aggregation module for combining outputs from selected experts.

-Given a data sample $x$, a latent $h_F=F(x)$ is extracted from the feature extractor.
+Given a data sample $x$, a latent representation $h_F=F(x)$ is extracted from the feature extractor.
 The gating network $G(\cdot)$ determines the contribution of each expert $i$ denoted by $G(h_F)_i$.
-Designing the aggregator as a weighted sum, the final output of the MoE is calculated by
+By designing the aggregator as a weighted sum, the final output of the MoE is calculated by $y'=\sum_{i=1}^n G(h_F)_i H_i(h_F)$.

-Usually, Top-$k$ expert selection is applied for the gating network, where \(G(h_F) = Softmax(Topk(h_F \cdot W_G + \epsilon, k))\).
+To reduce computational and memory costs, Top-$k$ routing is used to activate only the most relevant experts, where $ G(h_F) = Softmax(Topk(h_F \cdot W_G + \epsilon, k))$.
 Here, $W_G$ is the weight of the gate, and $\epsilon$ is a tiny noise for perturbation to improve the load balance. $k$ represents the number of selected experts.
-Let $v$ be the input of $Topk$, and $v_i$ represent the $i-$th element of the input $v$.
-Then, we have

-This type of gate picks the indices of top-$k$ highest probability and assigns to $G(\cdot)_i$ while the unselected $G(\cdot)_i=0$.
+This type of gate selects the indices of the top-$k$ highest probabilities and assigns them to $G(\cdot)_i$ while the unselected $G(\cdot)_i=0$.
+Additional schemes, such as loss regularization or resource constraints, can be applied to ensure the load balance of each expert \cite{fedus2022switchtransformersscalingtrillion}.

-Additionally, the differential load balance loss \cite{fedus2022switchtransformersscalingtrillion} can be introduced to force the training and inference loads of experts to remain among all experts, thereby preventing some experts from being rarely used.
-For a batch $B$ of samples, the load balance loss is calculated by $L_{\text{load}} = N \sum_{i=1}^N f_iP_i$. $N$ is the number of samples.
-Let $\mathbf{1}(\cdot)$ be the indicator function, i.e., $\mathbf{1}(i=i)=1$, else zero.
-Here $f_i =\sum_{x\in B}\mathbf{1}\bigl(\arg\max_j p_j(x)=i\bigr)$ is the fraction of samples actually routed to expert $i$, which constraints the effect of backward optimization. $P_i =\sum_{x\in B}p_i(x)$ is the average router probability assigned to expert $i$, which is expected to be close to a uniform distribution.